Deltares/Veiligheidsrendement/docs/CONTRIBUTING.md

 The [tests module](../tests/) "mirrors" the directory structure of the `vrtool` one.
 Hence, for each new module a new "test module" (with same name) should be created, for a new source file a new test file should be created (with the `test_` prefix) and each class should be tested with a related test class (with the `Test` prefix such as `class TestMyClass:`).

-When required to add test data for references or as input, you may do so by adding it to the [test_data](../tests/test_data/) directory and then reference to it via the tests root import `from tests import test_data`.
+When required to add test data for referencing or as input, you may do so by adding it to the [test_data](../tests/test_data/) directory and then reference to it via the tests root import `from tests import test_data`.
 Similarly, when generating new files of any type during a test, please try to output it directly to the `tests_results` directory, which can also be imported as `from tests import test_results`.

 We only distinguish, at the moment, two different categories of tests in `vrtool`.
 Regular tests (untagged) and `slow` tests.
 You can tag a `slow` test when its run takes more than one minute such as: